Font Psychology: How to Pick the Right Typeface for Your Brand

 “The secret of type is that it speaks.” – Paul Claudel.

 Visual artists and brands use shapes and colours to evoke certain emotions.
-With a deft stroke of the brush, they can connote a feeling of dynamism and passion with the colour red.
+With a deft brush stroke, they can connote a feeling of dynamism and passion with the colour red.

 A strong character needs solid and blocky shapes to get the point across, while a character of beauty and elegance is almost always drawn with flowing and sensual forms.